hydrospanner/directory_to_sql/README.rst

 .. image:: https://travis-ci.com/hydrospanner/directory_to_sql.svg?branch=master

+The data retrived includes:

-- Get file sizes and modification date.
+- File sizes and modification date.
-- Get folder sizes and file counts.
+- Folder sizes and file counts.
-- Get recursive (including sub-folders) folder sizes and file counts.
+- Recursive (including sub-folders) folder sizes and file counts.

 To create the database and execute some example queries listing largest files and folders::